Tailoring Instantaneous Time Mirrors for Time Reversal Focusing in Absorbing Media: Heterogeneous ITM in Lossy Materials

 Shown in Fig.~\ref{fig:nearR} is the entropy of the control and experimental cases for the near surface source scenario, starting around the time when waves begin to enter the body for case (a).
 Notice they do not differ significantly near $t_\mathrm{focus}$, likely since the focus is primarily formed by anterior waves, with little contribution from the opposing direction.

 By creating a reversed wave with a single crest and a single trough, this experiment shows that destructive interference is thereby minimized.
-For situations like this where a homogeneous ITM is sufficient to generate a reversed focus with reasonable accuracy and time persistence, applying a heterogeneous ITM using the wavefront selection method alone without attenuation compensation is shown to suffice.
+For situations like this where a homogeneous ITM is sufficient to generate a reversed focus with reasonable accuracy and time persistence, applying a heterogeneous ITM using the wavefront selection methods alone without amplitude compensation is shown to suffice.